 Binge-watching is believed to have originated in the 1980s, when some TV stations started featuring reruns of certain series’ episodes in marathon sessions.
 When DVDs became available for home viewing, their high-storage capacity allowed for entire seasons to be watched by viewers, making it easy to say to oneself “just one more.”
 Additionally, the cult status of such 90s shows as “Friends”, “Seinfeld” or “Sex and the City” made marathon sessions into rituals among friends and families.
 Since the advent of on-demand viewing and online streaming in the late 2000s, binge-watching has become a global phenomenon.
 Furthermore, because some companies, such as popular video-streaming service Netflix, began releasing episodes of its series in blocks, binge-watching is becoming the norm rather than the exception.
-In fact, according to a 2015 survey, some 86 percent of trailing Millennials and even 33 percent of those over 69 years old engage in binge-watching TV series.
+In fact, according to a 2016 survey, some 90 percent of Millennials and 88 percent of those in the Gen Z category engaged in binge-watching TV series.

 This text provides general information.
 Statista assumes no